New Zealand: Related Information

 “In a similar vein, non-resident investors will be exempt from tax on gains on the sale of shares in companies they have invested in alongside the New Zealand Venture Investment Fund.
 The change will apply from the date of enactment."

 Over the last few years there has been an increase in the number of New Zealand corporates prepared to put capital, time and energy in higher risk ventures.
-They find ideas/concepts/products that are generated internally (by staff, suppliers), or externally from customers, competitors or anything that may fit in their investment criteria.
+They find concepts and products that are generated internally (by staff, suppliers), or externally from customers, competitors or anything that may fit in their investment criteria.

 Corporate venture capital goes a step beyond traditional venture capital.
 It is distinctive because it brings not only capital but also the technical expertise and support of the sector's larger players.
 The benefits to investee companies include procurement leverage, technical assistance, international networks and credibility - which can be particularly valuable in the early stages of a business's commercial development.
 It can add value to a company, by empowering and stimulating employees, not to forget the huge profit potential that could be realised by corporates'.